 At St. Mary’s CE Primary and Nursery School, music is considered an essential part of a broad and balanced curriculum.
 Music is a foundation subject of the National Curriculum and an art form that all children can participate in with enjoyment.
 We recognise that it can play an important role in children’s development.
 It can be integrated across the whole curriculum to add value to topics and themes.
 Musical experiences of various kinds will support and develop self-confidence and bring a sense of achievement.
 We know that music is a fantastic way to unite the school as well as to celebrate; it can also have positive health benefits by triggering the release of feel good chemicals into our bodies.
 Music is important to our school community and we believe it is essential to the growth, development and well-being of our children.

-At St. Mary’s, we use the Charanga online teaching programme, enhanced with teachers’ own expertise and using instruments available in school.
+At St. Mary’s, we use Kapow, an online teaching programme, enhanced with teachers’ own expertise and using instruments available in school.
 The musical elements are progressively introduced, discussed and understood.
-Our children are given opportunities to sing, use instruments and to listen and appraise music, including their own music, that of peers and that of recognised composers.
-All children are encouraged to respond to music in a variety of ways, including written work, dance and art.
+Our children are given opportunities to sing, use instruments, listen to music and to create their own compositions either using the instruments or using their voices.
+All children are encouraged to respond to music in a variety of ways, through performances, written work and by using arts.
 Where possible, music is used in a cross-curricular way to promote our creative curriculum.

 Through our music curriculum, we hope to enrich the children’s learning and provide opportunities for participation in musical activities through the development of:

 In addition to our core musical learning, all children are given opportunities to enhance their musical experience through performance.
 Assemblies, plays and concerts provide an important opportunity to share and enjoy music as a school; we also use music to enhance our worship both in school and in church.
-Once a week, the school joins together to enjoy a Praise Worship, where we focus on singing praise songs together, led by our Vocal Group and using untuned percussion.
+Once a week, the school joins together to enjoy a Praise Worship, where we focus on singing praise songs together.

 All children at St. Mary’s receive a broad and balanced curriculum regardless of year group or ability.
-Every child accesses all subjects on offer at our school.
 There is a clear progression of musical skills and knowledge, to ensure that all children access at an age-appropriate level.
 Children learn to work both independently and as part of a group, ensuring skills of resilience and teamwork are promoted in this subject.
-Our children are enthused and engaged by the wide variety of musical activities.
-Opportunities to perform outside of school, within our local community and further afield ensure our children understand the significance and place of music within the wider world and that these excite and inspire children’s thirst for knowledge and participation in this subject.